qwan530/Banner-Stimulator/README.md

 As a user, I want to be able to view the list of characters in the banner.

 As a user, I want to be able to pull from the banner and see the results.

-As a user, I want to be able to see statistics on how many rare characters I have pulled from the past pulls.